zeinabdastmozd/Banking-Big-Data-Analytics-/README.md

 The main objective of this project is:

-> **To investigate and compare machine learning approaches for predicting loan default using historical financial data.**
+> **To investigate and compare machine learning approaches for predicting loan default using financial data.**

 The project evaluates several models and examines their ability to generalise to unseen data.